cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 1.6 Run the test-suite
 ========================
-Once the previous steps are completed, the Test-Suite is ready to be run:
+Once the previous configuration steps are completed, the Test-Suite is ready to be run:

 .. code-block:: console